gneu42/Triple-Decky/STL/Sturdy Bunny/Rev_C/README.md

 **For version C, the screw on top of the latch is not needed.
 You can also use the original latch from the Sturdy Bunny github.**

-## <center>For best results, be sure to use **N52 Magnets** on the encoder and the top of the filament exit.
-Secure the magnets in the encoder with a drop of glue, otherwise they will pop out when they are above the gate magnet.</center>
+**For best results, be sure to use **N52 Magnets** on the encoder and the top of the filament exit.
+Secure the magnets in the encoder with a drop of glue, otherwise they will pop out when they are above the gate magnet.**

 ## **What to print for Revision C5 ?**